recommend-games/blog/content/posts/sdj_2021/index.md

 ## My two cents

+Alright, that's what the algorithms say.
+But just like last year, I'd like to let my guts have some say as well.
+These are the three games I consider having the best shot at ending up on the jury's shortlist:

 * {{% game 318977 %}}MicroMacro: Crime City{{% /game %}}
 * {{% game 326494 %}}The Adventures of Robin Hood{{% /game %}}